Notes on the Geography of The United Kingdom: Manchester

 The former goods warehouse of another railroad, the Great Northern.

 Built in 1898, the warehouse has the longest Victorian facade in England, but it wasn't just big: it was extraordinarily innovative, with a lower-level tunnel through which canal boats could come and go.
-Above, railroad tracks ran on sidings where goods could be transferred to trucks or canal boats.
+Above the canal, railroad tracks ran on sidings where goods could be transferred to trucks or canal boats.
 Hydraulic elevators moved goods between floors.
 Call it Pioneer Intermodal.

 The warehouse closed in 1969 and the city bought it in 1978.
 It's been renovated and is now the Great Northern shopping and entertainment center.